apache/www-site/content/travel/index.md

 other applicants had a greater need on this occasion.

-**Note** that, in return for financial assistance, we do ask that you perform some duties while at the event, such as staffing the registration booth and helping spread the Apache Way message.
+**Note** that, in return for financial assistance, we do ask that you perform some duties while at the event, such as staffing the registration booth and helping spread the Apache Way message; and opening/closing talk sessions for other Speakers.
 But do not worry: you will still have plenty of time to attend talks that interest you, get to see the sights of the hosting city, and meet people from your projects and other folks you have been communicating with.